threefoldtech/tfgridv4-sdk-ts/packages/registrar_client/scripts/README.md

 ## Getting Started

-- Set your base url and private key in `scripts/config.json`
+- Set base URL, your private key, and Stellar address (if needed) in `scripts/config.json`.

 ## Usage